amitlan/website/_posts/2022-11-22-query-perm-check.md

          + 1.48% start_xact_command
 ```

-Unlike without the patch, the time spent under `GetCachedPlan()` hasn't ballooned to over 50%, but has
+Unlike without the patch, the time spent under `GetCachedPlan()` hasn't ballooned to over 50%.
-stayed around the same as with 32 partitions.
-Comparing the TPS figure is even more helpful -- almost
+Comparing the TPS figure is even more helpful -- almost 10x improvement!

-10x improvement!
+OK, so where's the other bottleneck?

-Actually, I lied a bit above where I said that seeing more time being spent in `PortalStart()` is a good
+`PortalStart()`, whose job is to initialize the plan tree for execution spends a non-trivial
-thing, but actually not quite so, because that time is just initializing the plan tree for execution,
+amount of time too, found in roughly 40% of the samples.
+Expanding that frame, one hopes to
-not actual execution.
-Expanding that frame, we can see the culprits:
+find the culprits:

 ```
 -   97.20%     0.00%  postgres  libc-2.17.so        [.] __libc_start_main